sendgrid/docs/content/docs/ui/sending-email/editor.md

 <iframe src="https://player.vimeo.com/video/388548001" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-This page is focused on the "Build" tag of the editor.

-The new Marketing Campaigns experience is all about supporting your unique workflow, so you can get your work done more efficiently.
+The Twilio SendGrid email design experience is all about supporting your unique workflow, so you can get things done more efficiently.
 You have complete control over the way that you create and edit each new email, thanks to 2 distinct editing experiences.

 ## Choosing The Right Editor

 The [**Code Editor**](#the-code-editor) is perfect for users who are importing, creating, or editing custom HTML.
 It offers a robust environment to upload images, backed by a feature-packed editor – complete with split-screen preview, error flagging, scroll-syncing, syntax highlighting, and more.
 While other email editors may be notorious for adding excess code to your project, rest assured that our editor never modifies your carefully crafted HTML.

-The [**Design Editor**](#the-design-editor), complete with HTML access to each content module, offers powerful “what you see is what you get” (WYSIWYG) editing.
+The [**Design Editor**](#the-design-editor), complete with HTML access to each content module, offers powerful _what you see is what you get_ (WYSIWYG) editing.
 It features a diverse library of content blocks, allowing you to build beautiful emails quickly and intuitively.
-Once placed into your email, each module offers access to edit the HTML and a robust panel of settings – perfect for customizing content precisely to your needs.
+Once placed into your email, each module offers access to edit the HTML and a robust panel of settings–perfect for customizing content precisely to your needs.

+Both editors support dynamic data using [Handlebars]({{root_url}}/for-developers/sending-email/using-handlebars/) syntax.
+Dynamic data includes any information you use to personalize a design, such as a customer's name or order confirmation number.
+You can use a test data structure in the editor's preview to ensure your dynamic values behave the way you expect before you ever send a message.

 <call-out>

-The [Design Editor](#the-design-editor) features a number of convenient ways to edit the HTML content of your email –– including the ability to [edit the HTML of each drag-and-drop module](#editing-module-html), [edit the HTML `head` of your message](#editing-the-html-head), and even import complete code using our [Drag & Drop Markup](#importing-custom-html-with-drag--drop-markup).
+The [Design Editor](#the-design-editor) features a number of convenient ways to edit the HTML content of your email, including the ability to [edit the HTML of each drag-and-drop module](#editing-module-html), [edit the HTML `head` of your message](#editing-the-html-head), and even import complete code using our [Drag & Drop Markup](#importing-custom-html-with-drag--drop-markup).

 </call-out>